Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

 Mr. Školkay replied that there are general concepts of ethics but the problem is among civilizations.
-While Asian civilisations prefer save the lives of the elderly ones in case of a car accident.
-Euro-American civilisation prefers the lives of kids to be saved instead.
+While Asian civilizations prefer to save the lives of the elderly ones in case of a car accident.
+Euro-American civilization prefers the lives of kids to be saved instead.
 It is also an issue of standardization.

-Mr. Daniš raised the question on if it is possible to limit the access of children to social media.
+Mr. Daniš raised the question of if it is possible to limit the access of children to social media.

 According to Mr. Porwol, the need for providing an ID when registering can solve this issue.